-- Surgery, chemotherapy and radiotherapy are the main treatments for bladder cancer. - A team of healthcare professionals will be looking after you (multidisciplinary team).
+- Your doctor will tell you about your treatment plan, depending on the type. - A team of healthcare professionals will be looking after you (multidisciplinary team).

 The type of treatment you receive will depend on:

 - The size and stage of your cancer

 - The type and grade of cancer

 - If it has spread or not

 - Your age and general health